abundance-alex/abundance-alex/README.md

 ### Hi there 👋 I'm Alex a Software Engineering student.

-- 🔭 I’m currently working on small coding projects to build my backend skills.
+- 🔭 Currently I'm working on a small coding project to build my backend skills using Java.
-- 📚 I’m currently learning JavaScript and Langchain.
+- 📚 In my spare time I am learning JavaScript and Langchain.
+I'd like to update TARS (my OpenAi-powered chatbot.)
 - 💬 Ask me about anything related to AI models or Data Engineering.
 - 📫 How to reach me: aeick135@gmail.com